Excursion-Studio/Personal-Homepage-Template/README.md

 - Click the theme switch button (sun/moon icon) in the navigation bar to switch themes
 - Theme settings are saved in local storage and will be remembered on your next visit
 - All page elements have corresponding theme styles

-### PDF CV Generation

-- Click the "Generate and Download Full CV" button in the CV section to preview the PDF resume, you can download it as needed
-- The PDF CV automatically retrieves content from configuration files
-- Supports adding watermarks and custom fonts

 ### Responsive Design